galderz/datagrid-patterns/README.md

 The cache that the demo interacts with is defined as being distributed with 2 copies, so it can cope with 1 server going down and still keep all data.

 2. Execute `delays.query.continuous.FxApp` application.

+## Testsuite

+`testsuite/test-real-time` folder contains several standalone tests that were developed to gain confidence in the real-time demo.

+Some of these tests exercise JavaFX capabilities (e.g. `FxTest` and `FxTaskTest`) and hence it's recommended to run those and play with the interface exposed.
+Other tests verify other aspects, such as basic remote continous queries, JSON parsing and GZIP'ing.

+Finally, a CLI version of the real-time demo is available which is not as dynamic as the JavaFX version.

 ## TODOS